-Various features of Automake can be controlled by options in the Makefile.am.
-Such options are applied on a per-Makefile basis when listed in a special Makefile variable named AUTOMAKE\OPTIONS.
-They are applied globally to all processed Makefiles when listed in the first argument of AM\INIT\AUTOMAKE in configure.ac.
+Various features of Automake can be controlled by options.
+Except where noted otherwise, options can be specified in one of several ways: Most options can be applied on a per-Makefile basis when listed in a special Makefile variable named AUTOMAKE\OPTIONS.
+Some of these options only make sense when specified in the toplevel Makefile.am file.
+Options are applied globally to all processed Makefile files when listed in the first argument of AM\INIT\AUTOMAKE in configure.ac, and some options which require changes to the configure script can only be specified there.
+These are annotated below.

 Currently understood options are: